In Search of Memphre

 2021 & 2022

 Lake Memphremagog between Newport, VT and Magog, QC

 In Search of Memphre is a 25 mile international swim on Lake Memphremagog between Newport, Vermont and Magog, Quebec.
-It is a substantial, freshwater ultra marathon swim.
-This amateur swim was started in 2011 on the tenth anniversary of 9/11, in part to promote a more open border with our Canadian friends and to search for that elusive, swimmer friendly, lake creature, Memphre (c).
+This amateur swim was started in 2011 on the tenth anniversary of 9/11, in part to promote a more open border with our Canadian friends and to search for that elusive, swimmer friendly, lake creature, Memphre.

 The swim is hosted, organized, and supported by Kingdom Games, Inc. and the Northeast Kingdom Open Water Swimming Association in collaboration with Barbara Malloy, of Newport, Vermont, Vermont’s 1st Lady Dracontologist.

-Water temperatures in 2014 were 70 F. In 2015 they were 74 F. They have been in the high 60’s some years.
+Water temperatures generally range from 70 F to 74 F. They have been in the high 60’s some years.
 In 2017, after a week of cloudy and windy weather, the lake temperature dropped to 65 F and the air temp at night dropped to 40 F. A week later after a string of sunny days, water temps had risen to 70+ F and night time temps were in the mid 50s and low 60s.

-To apply, please use our Omnibus Registration form and exit at the paypal button.
+To apply, please use our NEKOWSA 2020 Registration form and exit at the paypal button.
 We will review your application and get back to you.